SooryaGeorge7/Paint-In-Cafe/README.md

 These are the ways i have ensured to provide accessibility to users:
 * Used HTML semantics.
 * Provided navigation links to access other pages.
+* Used rem and % for font sizes and image sizes throughout website because it can scale up or down according to user's device.
 * Highlighted the navigation link to the current page you are on.
 * Ensured Colour Contrast so that the websites are easily readable in light and dark mode.
 * Provided alt for images incase images do not load.